mezhanglei/react-easy-formrender/README.md

   This update completes the decoupling of the form display component from the form value related logic. basic version.
   - The underlying library `react-easy-formcore` is updated, you need to remove the old package and install the new version
   - ~~`readOnlyItem` is deprecated~~, only `readOnlyRender` is kept
-  - 5.1.0 `store.swapItemByPath` => `store.moveItemByPath`
-  - 5.2.x Remove the old package and install the new version again, changed the second parameter of `store.addItemByIndex`, `store.addAfterByPath` and `store.addBeforeByPath`.
 - v4.x:
   v4.x and previous versions mostly adjust some method naming and parameter passing changes.
   - Deprecate fixed container properties ~~`col`~~ and ~~`customInner`~~, add custom containers `inside` and `outside`;